TurboWarp/extensions/REVIEW_PROCESS.md

  - Pass the automated checks
  - Get two reviewers to approve it

 **That's it.
-If everything is green, go ahead and merge it.** The rest of this document will try to define what an approval means.
+If GitHub will let you merge it, go ahead and do it.** The rest of this document will try to define what it means to approve a pull request.

 I'm not expecting you to review things to the same standard I tried to.
 That would be hopeless.
 Just do your best and make a good effort.
 If you miss things, that's fine.
 I missed a lot too.

-Having to copy and paste the templates might seem a bit silly, but this way it's clear to everyone what the expectations are (no one reads CONTRIBUTING.md but people do read review comments).
-You can add anything else before or after.
-If reviewers keep not using the templates, we'll have a bot automatically discard approvals that don't use the template.
-If you just use the templates then we won't need to bother writing that.
+Having to copy and paste templates might seem a bit silly, but this way it's clear to everyone what the expectations are.
+No one reads CONTRIBUTING.md, but people do read review comments.
+You can add additional stuff if you want, but don't remove anything.
+I'll make a bot to enforce using the templates if people often don't use them.

 ## New extensions

-The principle goal is to ensure that extension works well and will be maintainable forever, even if the person who wrote the extension vanishes tomorrow.
+The principle goal is to ensure that the extension works well and will be maintainable forever, even if the person who wrote the extension vanishes tomorrow.

 When you review a new extension, copy and paste this into the review comment box.
 Only approve the pull request if every box is checked based on the current state of the pull request and you have no additional concerns.

 ```
- - [ ] Extension follows ALL acceptance criteria and guidelines in CONTRIBUTING.md.
+ - [ ] I verified that the extension follows all acceptance criteria and guidelines in CONTRIBUTING.md.
- - [ ] Extension's blocks follow established design patterns.
+ - [ ] I believe the block list is well-designed and intuitive.
- - [ ] Tested ALL functionality and found no bugs or unintuitive behavior.
+ - [ ] I tested all functionality and found no bugs, security flaws, or unintuitive behavior.
- - [ ] Extension code is well-written and easy to maintain or extend in the future, even without help from the original author.
+ - [ ] I reviewed the code and believe it is well-written and easy to maintain or extend in the future, even without help from the original author.
+ - [ ] I have no additional concerns.
 ```

 ## Changing an existing extension